 If there is a class that would help you advance in your current job or an additional certification you could get that would increase your salary, that’s a great way to spend money.

 Buy a few books on personal finance.
-There are some good ones out there whether you’re a beginner or someone looking to maximize tax breaks or get into rental property.
-LMM has compiled a list of our favorite personal finance books for you here.
+There are some good ones out there whether you’re a beginner or someone looking to maximize tax breaks or get into rental properties.
+Just in case you’re interested, we compiled a list of our favorite personal finance books for you.